 Antibiotic ointments are used for protection against bacterial infection on cuts, scrapes, or any other injury on your dog’s skin.

 Antibiotics are important medicines that should be available all the time.
 They act as the first line of defense in every situation.
 Many dog diseases cause death, which can be prevented using antibiotics.

 5. Suitable disinfectant

 It is advised to use “POVIDONE IODINE” as it is gentle as well as effective.
 It is easily available in the market

 NOTE: Generally, people use hydrogen peroxide as disinfectant but it has been observed that it delays the healing process.
 So, try avoiding it.

 6. Saline Solution

-Saline solution is used to flush the wound or the parts like eyes, ears etc. in case any grass seed, pollen or any foreign particles enter.
+Saline solution is used to flush the wound or the parts like eyes, ears, etc. in case any grass seed, pollen, or foreign particles enter.

 Note: The above-mentioned medication should be administered only in the guidance of a veterinarian.
 Never give medicine without doctor's advice (including hydrogen peroxide) as it can cause an adverse impact on your dog’s health.